Active Travel, Active Hope

 10th May

-12-5am: Holding the space – likely to be a solo walker or runner and/or two people walking (open invite)
+2-5am: Holding the space – walking through the night – likely to be a solo walker or runner and/or two people walking (open invitation to hold this space – please get in touch)

-10-12: Peace walk – with various peace organisations and possibly a Peace with Nature representative
+10am-12pm: Peace walk – with representation from various peace organisations and a Peace with Nature Scottish Constitution representative (open invite)

-12: The relay concludes with young people (6-12 yrs) breakdancing on the North Lawn!
+12pm: The relay concludes with the Cathdral’s bell ringers ringing for active hope and a more peaceful world, followed by young people (6-12 yrs) breakdancing on the North Lawn courtesy of Dance House